Human Factors Research Group

 I studied Medical Engineering at the University of Surrey, graduating 2014 then completed a PhD in Bioengineering under Prof Anthony Bull at Imperial College London, finishing in 2017.
 For 4 years I worked as a clinical biomechanist at the Defence Medical Rehabilitation Centre (DMRC) at Stanford Hall, providing gait analysis and biomechanical analysis services to the injured service personnel who were resident at DMRC.

-I joined the University of Nottingham in January 2022 as an Assistant Professor in Biomechanics.
+I joined the University of Nottingham in January 2022 as an Assistant Professor in Biomechanics and am part of the Human Factors research group.

 Expertise Summary

-I am particularly interested in how biomechanics is used clinically to aid in clinical decision making.
-I strongly believe biomechanical assessments should be use more in a healthcare setting, providing clinicians with a better understanding of both how musculoskeletal injuries have manifested and how compensatory actions produced due to these injuries can cause secondary, or even tertiary, effects on the integrity of the human musculoskeletal system.
+I am particularly interested in how biomechanics is used to aid in clinical decision making.
+I strongly believe biomechanical assessments should be used more in frontline healthcare, providing clinicians with a better understanding of both how musculoskeletal injuries have manifested and how compensatory actions produced due to these injuries can cause secondary, or even tertiary, effects on the integrity of the human musculoskeletal system.

 Recent Publications